You spend around a third of your life asleep, with the amount and quality of sleep having a huge impact on the rest of your life.

 One of the key measuring tools of wearable sleep monitors is called actigraphy.
 Actigraphy essentially involves recording movement through a measuring device called an accelerometer.

-The idea being then that a certain amount of movement corresponds with being awake, and periods of being still corresponds with being asleep.
+The idea is that a certain amount of movement corresponds with being awake, and periods of being still indicates that you’re asleep.

-It has in fact been used by sleep clinicians for 30 years to measure sleep.
+Actigraphy has been used by sleep clinicians for decades to measure sleep.
 Even though polysomnography is the gold standard for sleep measurement, actigraphy also plays an important role, especially as polysomnography isn’t without its own issues.

-When a patient is hooked up to multiple machines with around 20 electrodes placed on their head, and in a lab rather than their own bed, they understandably might not sleep normally.
+When a patient is hooked up to various machines with multiple electrodes stuck to their head, and in a lab rather than their own bed, they understandably might not sleep normally.

 So not only is actigraphy less expensive than polysomnography, but people can wear a device in their own home for a week or two, giving a more natural insight into their sleep than just one or two nights in a clinic.